agencyrevolution/foundation-dnn/README.md

 git add -A
 git commit -m "Changes..."

-# Get latest changes to the framework and merge them into your branch
+# Get latest changes to the framework and merge them into your custom branch
-git pull
+git pull upstream master

+# Publish the changes to your new repo
+git push origin master
 ```

 ### Commands